spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 </dependency>
 ```

-If you are running on a local server with the in memory H2 database, set the JDBC url in `src/main/resources/application.properties` to use the Data Flow server's database:
+If you run on a local server with the in-memory H2 database, set the JDBC URL in `src/main/resources/application.properties` to use the Data Flow server's database:

 ```
 spring.datasource.url=jdbc:h2:tcp://localhost:19092/mem:dataflow
 ```

-If running on Kubernetes, set the datasource to use the internal IP of the `mysql` service, e.g.:
+If you run on Kubernetes, set the datasource to use the internal IP of the `mysql` service, as the following example shows:

 ```
 spring.datasource.url=jdbc:mysql://10.98.214.235:3306/dataflow
 ```

-If you are running in Cloud Foundry or Kubernetes, add the following property to `src/main/resources/application.properties`:
+If you rune in Cloud Foundry or Kubernetes, add the following property to `src/main/resources/application.properties`:

 ```
 spring.integration.jdbc.initialize-schema=always